 In this busy season when days zoom by and temperatures drop, it’s comforting to have an easy, hearty soup recipe in your back pocket.
-This satisfying soup is two soups in one; black bean soup and pumpkin soup.
-It can be made quickly from things you probably have in your pantry – canned black beans, canned pumpkin, canned tomatoes, onions and chicken broth.
-Another benefit – the ingredients are nutritional powerhouses called “superfoods“, so this soup is not just easy and fast, but super healthy.
+This black bean pumpkin soup can be made quickly from things you probably have in your pantry: canned black beans, canned pumpkin, canned tomatoes, onions and chicken or vegetable broth.

-Start by pureeing the black beans, tomatoes and half of the chicken broth in a blender.
-I use a Vitamix for it’s power and capacity.
-See my tools notes at the end of this post.
 Cook onions and garlic slowly to release their sweetness and flavor.
 Add spices.
-Stir in the bean and tomato puree, pumpkin, the rest of the broth, then a little dry sherry (optional) and finish with a little Balsamic vinegar.
-Heat it up and enjoy!
-This soup keeps well in the fridge for a few days, so I often make a larger batch.
+Stir in the bean and tomato puree, pumpkin, the rest of the broth, then a little dry sherry (optional).
+Finish with a little Balsamic vinegar.
+Heat it up and enjoy.

 Smoked Spices for a Flavor Twist

-Put out small bowls of grated low fat Jack or Cheddar cheese, sliced green onions, crushed tortilla chips, low fat sour cream, diced avocado, chopped cilantro and allow everyone to customize their soup with garnishes of choice.
+Put out small bowls of grated Jack or Cheddar cheese, sliced green onions, crushed tortilla chips, low fat sour cream, diced avocado, chopped cilantro, chopped fresh tomatoes and allow everyone to customize their soup with garnishes of choice.